mobregozo/minesweeper/README.md

 ##Notes

-- The intention was to create a well sctrured App, easy to mantain and esclate.
+- The intention was to create a well sctrured App, easy to mantain and escalate.
 - Developed a component called 'mines-game', with the intention to make a reusable AngularJs component.
 - Added Bootstrap for a better look and feel.
 - Added SASS preprocessor in order to type css code fast and clean.